-For the year ended December 31, 2021, four customers accounted for approximately 83% of our consolidated revenues, and for the year ended December 31, 2020, three customers accounted for approximately 78% of our consolidated revenues.
+For the years ended December 31, 2022 and 2021, three customers accounted for approximately 61% and four customer accounted for 83% of our consolidated revenues, respectively.
 No other customer accounted for 10% or more of our revenues in those periods.
-For the year ended December 31, 2021, two customers accounted for approximately 70% of our accounts receivable, and for the year ended December 31, 2020, one customer accounted for approximately 82% of our accounts receivable.
+For the year ended December 31, 2022, four customers accounted for approximately 90% of our accounts receivable, and for the year ended December 31, 2021, two customers accounted for approximately 70% of our accounts receivable.
 No other customer accounted for 10% or more of our accounts receivable in those periods.
 A reduction in sales from or loss of these customers would have a material adverse effect on the Company's results of operations and financial condition.